 Which reminds me Bill, please bring Calvin back as an adult with a kid.

-JLG Premium Member over 10 years ago
+JLG Premium Member almost 11 years ago

 Poor, poor Mr. Calvin’s Dad.
 If he thought it was bad twenty years ago….

-lmanningok about 10 years ago
+lmanningok over 10 years ago

 Calvin got his genes from his dad.